 Are there any job opportunities for my spouse/significant other?

-Yes, as of 2014, Iowa City had an average of 3.2% unemployment, well below the national average.
+Yes, as of April 2015, Iowa City had an average of 2.3% unemployment.
 Also, check out The University of Iowa's Dual Career Network.

 What are the fellowship opportunities available?

 We currently offer two accredited fellowships: Pediatric Radiology and Neuroradiology.
-We also have four non-accredited fellowships: Breast Imaging, Body Imaging, Musculoskeletal Radiology and PET Imaging.
+We also have four non-accredited fellowships: Breast Imaging, Body Imaging, and Musculoskeletal Radiology and PET/CT Imaging.

 What's the call schedule like?

 After the first 6 months of training, residents will begin taking a week of call (which includes the weekend) once every 3 weeks.

 Is this a family friendly program?